U.S. Bank Stadium: 2014

 In January 2014, a lawsuit was started by former Minneapolis mayoral candidate Doug Mann and two others to block the construction of the new stadium.
 The suit questioned the constitutionality of the stadium's funding plan and delayed a $468 million bond sale.
 Officials warned the delay could stall the project's timeline and add costs.
 The lawsuit was later dismissed by the Minnesota Supreme Court.

-Charitable gambling funding shortfall
+Charitable gambling funding

 The State of Minnesota's portion of the cost of the stadium was to be funded by revenue from a proposed new charitable gambling source, which was dubbed electronic pulltabs.
-When the stadium funding bill was passed in the legislature and signed by the governor on May 14, 2012, the new revenue from the games was estimated to be $34 million for 2013, and rising each year thereafter.
+When the stadium funding bill was passed in the legislature and signed by the governor on May 14, 2012, the new revenue from the games was estimated to be $34 million for 2013 and rising each year thereafter.

-November 2012 revenue forecast
+Initial poor revenue forecasts

-Six months later, the first budget estimate from the Minnesota Office of Management and Budget was released, revising the projected revenue from the electronic pulltab games.
-This first revision cut the estimated revenue from the game for 2013 by 51%, to $16 million (versus the legislation's estimate of $34 million).
+Six months later, a budget estimate from the Minnesota Office of Management and Budget revised the projected revenue from electronic pulltab games.
+This first revision cut the estimated 2013 revenue by 51% to $16 million.